katrina356/TitanicProject/README.md

 ![](Resources/Images/TableauImageSbr.png)

 Formatting the story board was a challenge for the team.
-There was time spent buiding the dashboard and then researching how to make it look professional.
+There was time spent building the dashboard and then researching how to make it look professional.

 ## Conclusion
 ### Results: